EngineHub/WorldEditDocs/source/usage/other/craftscripts.rst

 * Accept WorldEdit's powerful block type syntax (``//set sign[facing=north]``)
 * Get the region selected by the user

-.. note:: It is recommended you have a basic understanding of both JavaScript and Java.
+.. note:: A basic understanding of both JavaScript and Java is recommended.

 Requirements
 ~~~~~~~~~~~~